"Let us not grow weary in well-doing,

 2018, the Adopt-a-Seminarian program expanded further and was made available to anyone at any parish in the diocese of Charlotte (and beyond, thanks to the internet, and the Holy Spirit leading some good souls outside of the diocese to also participate).
 The Pray4Priests apostolate was also profiled in the October edition of the Catholic News Herald that same year.

-In 2019, we had our first Pray4Priests.com booth at the Charlotte Diocese Eucharistic Congress on September 6 and 7, offering thousands of attendees the opportunity to Adopt-a-Seminarian and receive their adoption kit on the spot.
+In 2019, we had our first annual Pray4Priests.com booth at the Charlotte Diocese Eucharistic Congress on September 6 and 7, offering thousands of attendees the opportunity to Adopt-a-Seminarian and receive their adoption kit on the spot.
+We were thrilled to have our booth again in-person at the Charlotte Diocese Eucharistic Congress August 5 and 6, 2022.